AmplitudeAudio/sdk/docs/content/docs/project-setup/11-rtpc.md

 `uint64` `required`

-An unique value across RTPC assets that represents the ID of this object.
+A unique value across RTPC assets that represents the ID of this object.
 It may be reused later to get the instance of this RTPC from the engine at runtime.

 ## name

 `string` `required`

-An unique value across RTPC assets that represents the name of this object.
+A unique value across RTPC assets that represents the name of this object.
 It may be reused later to get the instance of this RTPC from the engine at runtime.

 ## min_value